Upcoming events at Hovey Lake

 - Boat fishing is allowed, with a 10 mph limit enforced.

 - All state size and bag limits apply.

-- Lake closed to fishing and boating during fall and winter.
+- Lake closed to fishing and boating during fall and winter for waterfowl hunting season.
 Check with property for current year’s dates.

 - The most common game species include waterfowl, deer, turkey and squirrel; however all the major game species are found on Hovey Lake FWA.